Background pattern

 Warnings and precautions

 • If you have had thoughts of harming yourself or committing suicide.
-A small number of people taking antiepileptic medications like Briviact have had thoughts of harming themselves or committing suicide.
+A small number of people taking antiepileptic medicines like Briviact have had thoughts of harming themselves or committing suicide.
 If you have any of these thoughts, contact your doctor immediately.

 • If you have liver problems, your doctor may need to adjust your dose.